Doctor-Vee/paypro-account-service/README.md

 ## Usage
 - Download all three microservices to your local system
-- Set up your PostgreSQL database and add your database configuration to the two application.properties files found in the config folder and resources folder.
+- Set up PostgreSQL databases for each of them and add your database configuration to the two application.properties files found in the config folder and resources folder.
 - Start up your Kafka server
 - Start the application